Employee Faith and Spirituality Initiatives

 “Building an Intentional Culture of Social Justice: Increasing Understanding and Competence in the Curriculum” is a three-year faculty development project to assist full-time faculty in reinforcing the concept and reality of social justice in classroom instruction.

-The project is based on the belief that UIW best fulfills its education ministry of the Sisters of Charity of the Incarnate Word by providing the next generation of dedicated UIW students with the ideas and skills necessary for transforming the world.
+The project is based on the belief that UIW best fulfills its education ministry for the Sisters of Charity of the Incarnate Word by providing the next generation of dedicated UIW students with the ideas and skills necessary for transforming the world.

 “Ethics Across the Curriculum: Focus on Ethical Decision-Making” is a three-year faculty development project to assist full-time faculty in developing their skills in presenting strategies and techniques for helping students become better decision-makers in ethical matters.